5 Reasons Your Robotic Process Automation Implementation Will Fail

 Do you have plans to implement robotic process automation into your organization?
 You’re not alone.
 RPA is rapidly growing in popularity across many industries, and it’s easy to see why.
 As the technology matures, RPA success stories are becoming widespread, and jumping on the robotic process automation bandwagon seems like a no-brainer.

-But the companies that have gained the strongest competitive edge through robotic process automation didn’t just implement the software—they had a strategy.
+But the companies that have gained the strongest competitive edge through robotic process automation didn’t just implement the software—they had a strategy for their RPA journey.
 And unfortunately, there are also a lot of organizations that make costly mistakes in the implementation processes.

 Are you going to be one of them?
 Here are five signs your RPA project is headed in the wrong direction.